AvinaDiviri/BookFinder/README.md

 A Java application that acts an interface for a SQLite database of books.
 JDBC is used for the database connectivity.
 The data consists of real books.
-[goodreads.com](https://www.goodreads.com/) was used to gether data.
+The website [goodreads.com](https://www.goodreads.com/) was used to gather data.

 The following information about several books was recorded:
 * Title